thejackluo/jack/website/src/content/blogs/mit-education-outside.md

 consider.

 1. You should have an internet connection.
 2. You should have a drive to learn and curiosity about the world.
 3. You should surround yourself with great people.
 4. You should have an optimistic attitude.

 If you are reading this article, you already met requirement

 1. We will explore point 2–4 down below.
-Let’s dive in.
+Let's dive in.

 **Part 2: Drink from the right firehose**